What is a Moldboard Plow?

 Tractor

 Moldboard plows with different connection types have different requirements for tractors.
-If you have already purchased a tractor, you need to make sure that the plow you choose can be properly connected to the tractor you own.
+If you have already purchased a tractor, you need to make sure that the plow you choose can be properly connected to your tractor.

 In addition to the connection type, you also need to consider the moldboard plow’s maximum plowing depth, working width, number of bodies, tractor’s pulling power, plowing resistance, and traction coefficient.
 These are represented by the letters a, b, n, P, K, and η, respectively.